rbturnbull/cov3d/README.rst

 .. code:: bash

-    cov3d train --directory <path/to/uncompressed/training/files> --directory ../ --training-csv train_partition_covid_categories.csv --validation-csv val_partition_covid_categories.csv
+    cov3d train --directory ./scans --training-csv train_partition_covid_categories.csv --validation-csv val_partition_covid_categories.csv

 The training data and the two CSV files are part of the COV19-CT-DB Database which is available from MIA-COV19D workshop team.

+The default hyperparameters for training can be overridden using the command-line interface.
-More options for training the model can be seen with the command:
+All options for training the model can be seen with the command:

 .. code:: bash